DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-03-18-self-service-registration.md

 #### Contact details

-- Users were not sure where the email details came from, although this wasnâ€™t helped by the use of test data rather than email addresses they recognised.
+- Users were not sure where the email details came from, although this was not helped by the use of test data rather than email addresses they recognised.

 #### End of process